bbauska/meta-react-basics/README.md

 in Camel Case, which depicts the separation of words by using a single capitalized letter.
 You can use className to list any number of CSS classes to style a specific JSX element inside a component.
 This is just like how you use a class attribute in regular HTML.
-It\'s only one of the many ways you can style React apps.
-You\'ll learn more about how to do this later.
+It&apos;s only one of the many ways you can style React apps.
+You&apos;ll learn more about how to do this later.
 For now, just know that this is the closest to what you would do like if you were working with HTML, and CSS website layouts.
-There are some other differences, and you\'ll learn about them later.
+There are some other differences, and you&apos;ll learn about them later.
 But in practical terms, you can consider the code to be pretty much just like regular HTML.
-In this lesson, you explored further the concept of JSX styling, and how it\'s used in React.
+In this lesson, you explored further the concept of JSX styling, and how it&apos;s used in React.
 You have now furthered your understanding of how to use JSX to mix JavaScript, HTML, and CSS within a component.
 Great work.